Powhatan Sampson Wren

 - The following appeared on 23 September 1914 in The Arizona Republic: Powhatan S. Wren, superintendent of the Pioneer Home at Prescott, was appointed a notary public yesterday by Governor Hunt, as was also W. J. McDermith of Phoenix.

 - Powhatan Sampson Wren died on 19 July 1917 in Prescott, Yavapai, Arizona, .
 His death was officially witnessed by Clark Campbell Wren.

 - His wife Martha Campbell became a widow at his death.

-- He was buried at Odd Fellows Cemetery in Prescott, Yavapai County, Arizona.
+- He was interred at Odd Fellows Cemetery, Prescott, Yavapai County, Arizona.

 - The following appeared on 20 July 1917 in The Tucson Citizen: Powhatan S. Wren, a pioneer of Arizona, and until last Monday superintendent of the Arizona Pioneers' Home at Prescott, was found dead in his room at the Pioneers' Home this morning by Superintendent J. F. Mahoney.

 Judge Wren's death evidently occurred early last night, as an examination of the body revealed the fact that life had been extinct for some hours.
 The body was clothed in a night-gown and was lying across the bed, as though Judge Wren had made an effort to rise and fallen back.

 The deceased was about 75 years of age, and had lived in Arizona for 17 years.
 He was a member of the first Arizona legislature from Yavapai county and had been superintendent of the Pioneers' home for two years.